Runcorn Town F.C.: North West Counties Football League: 2010 to present

-The 2020–21 season barely got started before again being curtailed due to the Covid-19 pandemic.
-In one of the few games played, Town beat AFC Liverpool on penalties following a thrilling 3-3 draw to reach the final of the League Cup.
+The 2020–21 season barely got started before again being curtailed due to the COVID-19 pandemic.
+In one of the few games played, Town beat AFC Liverpool on penalties following a thrilling 3–3 draw to reach the final of the League Cup.

-The League Cup final was played at the beginning of the 2021–22 season, with Town losing 6-3 to 1874 Northwich.
-In October 2021 a new management team was brought in - Niall McGuinness and Aden Shannon taking over as joint managers, lasting just six months in charge.
+The League Cup final was played at the beginning of the 2021–22 season, with Town losing 6–3 to 1874 Northwich.
+In October 2021 a new management team was brought in – Niall McGuinness and Aden Shannon taking over as joint managers, lasting just six months in charge with the club being relegated to Division 1 North.